- How your child or teen understands and reacts to the death of someone close varies with his or her age.

 - Are still very affected by the sadness of surviving family members

 - Cannot put their feelings into words and instead react to loss through behaviors, which include irritability, aggression, physical symptoms, difficulty sleeping, or regression (such as bed-wetting or thumb-sucking)

 School-age children (six to 12 years)

 - Understand that death is final

 - May think of death as a person or a spirit, like a ghost, angel, or a skeleton

-- Understand that death is universal, unavoidable, and will happen to them (by age 10)
+- Understand that death happens to everyone and cannot be avoided (by age 10)